krok-o/krok/README.md

 ```

 Second, you'll need a command to test with.
 A couple test commands can be found under the [plugins](https://github.com/krok-o/plugins) repository.
-Download some, build them, and upload the tar-ed up binary after making sure you exported the necessary credentials.
+Download some, build them, and create a docker container for them.

 ```
 ➜  krokctl git:(main) ✗ export KROK_API_KEY_ID=api-key-id